I think half the country has this little flu bug that's going around.

 Right now, there are only three candidates running for president right now.

-And Mississippi is getting ready to vote in his primaries next Tuesday, and we only have three candidates to vote from.
+And Mississippi is getting ready to vote in its primaries next Tuesday, and we only have three candidates to vote from.

-And I don't see how that is giving uh the smaller states a voice in who they would like to have.
+And I don't see how that has given the smaller states a voice in who they would like to have.

 Well, no, no.

-The individual parties, based on their on their particular rules, and they are essentially private organizations, end up selecting their nominee.
+The individual parties, based on their particular rules, and they are essentially private organizations, end up selecting their nominee.

 If nobody does it, you really can't complain.

-But when push comes to shove in November, since we since your electoral the electoral college is figured by your members of the House plus your two senators, smaller states with lower populations have a and and rightfully so, a disproportionate effect on the outcome.
+But when push comes to shove in November, since the Electoral College is figured by your members of the House plus your two senators, smaller states with lower populations have a, and rightfully so, a disproportionate effect on the outcome.

 Because we are a collection of states.